 A positive result means that a genetic change associated with an increased risk of cancer was detected.
-Given this result, your genetic counselor and your doctor will recommend a care plan to manage your risk.
+Given this result, your genetic counselor and your doctor will recommend a treatment plan to manage your risk.

 A negative result means that no genetic changes associated with cancer were identified.
 This means that you do not carry any of the hereditary cancer pathogenic variants that were included on the test.
-When interpreted in the context of your personal and family history, it might mean that you are not at a higher risk for the types of cancer that were tested for.
-In some cases, due to a significant family history of cancer, you and your family might still be at increased risk for a hereditary cancer predisposition.
+When interpreted in the context of your personal and familial medical history, it might mean that you are not at a higher risk for the types of cancer that were tested for.
+In some cases, due to a significant personal or family history of cancer, you and your family might still be at increased risk for a hereditary cancer predisposition.
 This risk might be due to genetic factors that have not yet been discovered or where not detectable by the test.
 In either scenario, I you would still be encouraged to prioritize a healthy lifestyle and adhere to routine cancer screening guidelines in order to maintain your health.